bennycheung/bennycheung.github.io/_posts/2024-11-10-seeing-logic-with-existential-graphs.md

 Although it may seem obvious in retrospect, Peirce's approach was innovative for his time.
 By representing logic visually, he demonstrated that abstract concepts could become more intuitive when made visible.
 His existential graphs transformed the invisible workings of logic into tangible diagrams that the brain could readily comprehend.

 Peirce emphasized the power of _iconic representations_, where the structure of a symbol resembles the concept it represents, making it intuitively easier to understand.
-Existential graphs embody this principle by structuring logical statements in a visual format, using different types of graphs to represent various levels of logic.
+Existential graphs embody this principle by structuring logical statements in a visual format, using different types of graphs to represent various levels of logic, namely Alpha Graphs and Beta Graphs.

 ### Alpha Graphs: Visualizing Propositional Logic